MeidosFriend/COM3D2_EN_DLC_Checker/README.md

 - If set to "No", the standard listfile is used (Default)
 - If set to "Yes", you can build a listfile from scratch, using another name.
 This means you can switch between 2 configurations
 ----------

+Custom URl
+Here you can set an url to a valid listfile - should I retire some day :-)

 Hint: If you screwed up your listfile or ini file, simply delete them...